riverwm/river/doc/internal/Keyboard.md

 "keyboard group."
 This is very important for some hardware such as split keyboards.

+## Modifiers with "nested" backends

+Modifiers are handled very differently with the "bare metal" libinput backend compared to the "nested" Wayland/X11 backends.
+However, I have unfortunately never seen this rather confusing detail actually documented.

+With the bare metal backend, the compositor receives only key press and release events from the hardware.
+That means that the wlroots `wlr_keyboard` `modifiers` event is never actually emitted when using the bare metal backend.
+The modifiers sent by the compositor to Wayland clients are obtained from the xkbcommon state machine, which has its modifier state updated every key press/release event using the `xkb_state_update_key()` API.

+Additionally, the compositor may choose to change the modifiers state in response to some out-of-band information rather than a keyboard event.
+For example, the user may have used a GUI to change the active keyboard layout.
+In this case, the server directly mutates the xkbcommon state machine using the `xkb_state_update_mask()` API (which is documented as client-only, but all servers seem to use it anyways...).
+Supporting out-of-band modifier updates like this is in fact why the Wayland `wl_keyboard.modifiers` event exists in the first place, the `wl_keyboard.key` event alone would be insufficient to handle this case.

+With nested backends, the compositor receives both key press/release and modifiers events from the host session (i.e. the `wl_keyboard.key` and `wl_keyboard.modifiers` events with the Wayland backend).
+In this case, the compositor only uses the `xkb_state_update_mask()` API to update its xkbcommon state machine and relies entirely on the `modifiers` events sent by the host.

+These different code paths make it important to test with both bare metal and nested backends when modifying keyboard code.

 ## River's extra needs

 River requires more flexibility than other compositors here due to the